Prepare to fly with confidence

 Do I need to wear a mask?

+Yes.
 Face masks must be worn at the airport, at the gate when boarding the aircraft, and throughout the flight.
-Passengers without masks will not be able to board the aircraft.
+Passengers not wearing a mask will not be able to board the aircraft.

 Do children and infants/babies also have to wear a mask?